 To force a vote on a foreign loan made by then-President Yuan Shikai in 1912, Premier Duan called out the army to surround Parliament.
 These troops refused to allow any members to leave until the vote had been passed.

 Yuan Shikai fathered no less than 32 children (17 sons, 15 daughters) and possibly others that are unrecorded.

 Feng Yuxiang ruled an area in the north-east of China and became known as the ‘good warlord’.
 Feng was an avid Christian who encouraged his soldiers to convert, reportedly baptising them with a fire hose.
 He also outlawed gambling, drinking, opium and prostitution.

 The location of the May Fourth gathering was Tiananmen Square – the world’s largest city square – in Beijing.
 Just over 70 years later the square became a focus of world attention when a lone rebel confronted a Chinese tank.

 At its first Congress in 1921 the CCP had just a dozen delegates who were representing 53 members.
 Today the CCP membership is nearing 80 million.

 Like other peasants in Hunan, Mao was quite fond of eating dog.
-He enjoyed occasional meals of dog meat until his death in 1976, and despised the practice of keeping dogs as pets, believing it to be a strange Western habit.
+He enjoyed occasional meals of dog meat until his death in 1976.
+Mao despised the practice of keeping dogs as pets, viewing it as a strange Western bourgeois habit.